Skip navigation

 Why do I need a prenatal cfDNA screening?

-Many health care providers recommend this screening to pregnant women who are at higher risk of having a baby with a chromosome disorder.
+Many providers recommend this screening to pregnant people who are at higher risk of having a baby with a chromosome disorder.
 You may be at higher risk if:

 • You are age 35 or older.
-A mother's age is the primary risk factor for having a baby with Down syndrome or other trisomy disorders.
-The risk increases as a woman gets older.
+The pregnant person's age is the main risk factor for having a baby with Down syndrome or other trisomy disorders.
+The risk increases as you get older.

 • You've had another baby with a chromosome disorder.